How much does it cost to call an emergency ambulance in my state?

 Find out how much you can expect to pay in an emergency

-More than 13 million Australians have received notice that their private health cover premium is increasing from 1 April, 2017 and the question on everyone's lips is 'why?'
+Millions of Australians have received notice that their private health cover premium is increasing from 1 October 2020 and the question on everyone's lips is 'why?'

-The first reason is all down to 'inflation', which is the sustained increase in the price of general goods and services.
-That soy latte you bought for $3.75 in 2012, is probably selling for closer to $4.50 now, your electricity bill has gone up and the car insurance that once cost you $600 is now charging you $699 - typically it's all down to inflation.
+The first reason is inflation, which is the sustained increase in the price of general goods and services.
+For example, that soy latte you bought for $4.20 in 2012 is probably selling for closer to $6 now, your electricity bill has gone up and the car insurance that once cost you $700 is now charging you $799.

-It's not just you and nib affected by inflation, but it's everyone from doctors and nurses to chiropractors and dieticians.
-Because health providers have to pay more money for things like medical equipment, medication and staff (as well as rent, electricity, etc), they may need to increase the prices that they charge for their service.
+It's not just you and nib affected by inflation, it's everyone from doctors and nurses to chiropractors and dietitians.
+Because health providers have to pay more money for things like medical equipment, medication and staff (as well as rent, electricity, etc.), they may need to increase the prices that they charge for their service.

-To break things down into a real-life example, in 2015, the average amount of benefits that nib paid per episode was $3,129.
-This figure rose by 4% in 2016 to $3,249, so the amount we pay providers to keep you at your healthiest is constantly rising.
+To break things down into a real-life example; in financial year 2012, the average amount of benefits that nib paid per hospital episode was $2,247.
+By financial year 2019, this figure rose to $3,237, which is an increase of more than 44% in only seven years.
+Therefore, the amount we pay providers to keep you at your healthiest is constantly rising.

 Will the price go up again?

+It is difficult to predict any future premium increases as this is largely dependent on claims expenditure and any relevant government incentives and reforms.
 Because the health industry is heavily regulated, the Federal Minister for Health must approve any changes to your premium – and that can only happen once a year.
-So basically, you won't see any other price changes until April, 2018.
+So, you won't see any other price changes until April, 2021.

-In 2017, nib worked hard to offer our customers the lowest premium increase in 14 years of 4.48%, while the average increase across the industry sits at 4.84%.
+In 2019, nib worked hard to offer our members the lowest premium increase in 17 years.
+This year, nib’s average increase is 2.90%1.

-At nib, our goal is to give our customers access to affordable healthcare and if you want more information or have a question, visit our FAQs page.
+At nib, our goal is to give our members access to affordable healthcare.